Housing in Hong Kong: Small House Policy

-The Small House Policy, introduced in 1972, guarantees male indigenous villagers a grant to build his own house.
+The Small House Policy, introduced in 1972, guarantees every male indigenous villager a grant to build his own house.
 It has been described as an unsustainable policy due to shortage of land; as noted by a professor at Chinese University, "The problem that has to be faced is that of sustainability.
 Sooner or later, there will not be enough land to satisfy a potentially endless pool of claimants."
 In addition, the former Secretary for Housing, Planning and Lands, Michael Suen Ming-yeung, has also said that the policy is unsustainable, and that "They will keep producing new generations; the policy cannot be allowed to continue.
 People have to agree on a date that the small house right should end, in ten or 20 years - to allow enough time for preparation so that the benefits of current right holders are not hurt."
 Though Carrie Lam has called for an end to the policy, the Heung Yee Kuk, which represents villagers, has spent resources to challenge changes to the policy.
 According to a SCMP report, 5,000 hectares, representing about 20% of all urban space in Hong Kong, is locked up for these low-rise developments, rather than being used for high-rise developments which would increase the supply of housing.

 Also, according to the Heung Yee Kuk, there are approximately 2,400 hectares of tso/tong land, land which is held in the name of villager clans and families, many of which are underutilized.
 In May 2021, SCMP noted how difficult it is for tso/tong land to be sold by villagers and bought by developers, as it requires unanimous consent of a villager clan/family, rather than a majority.
+In Carrie Lam's 2021 Policy Address, the government pledged to set up a working group to address the difficulties of getting unanimous consent for the land, as well as vacancies of managers for the land.

 In May 2021, Liber Research Community released another report titled Research Report on Development Potential of Vacant Small House Land, which determined that of a total of 3,380 hectares of village-type land, 1,548.8 hectares were idle and privately owned, with a separate 932.9 hectares of idle land belonging to the government, totaling 2,481.7 hectares.
 Additionally, it found potential collusion between developers and villagers on 149.1 hectares of idle privately owned villager land.

+Liber Research Community also found approximately 10,500 village houses built illegally, via a method known as tou ding.

+In February 2024, an opinion article from SCMP said that villagers had built illegal gardens, charged others money for parking cars on government land, and built numerous other illegal structures.